readyready15728/who-life-expectancy/README.md

 ```

 That feel when you got all the tidyverse packages to cooperate with you
-without needing any help and you achieved a decent RMSE despite bombing on a
+without needing any help and you achieved a decent RMSE despite bombing on
 some countries, most notably Nigeria:

 ![the Techpriest from "Armouring of a Space Marine](exultant-techpriest.png)